AlejandroMonn/Siwra/README.md

 All scripts can be stopped by pressing 'S' or ALT+SHIFT+Q/S. If a script is unresponsive reboot the PC

 Project Structure:
-siwra/
-├── siwra_cli.py # Main CLI
+siwra/siwra_cli.py # Main CLI
-├── Autoclicker.py # Auto-click script
+Autoclicker.py # Auto-click script
-├── autowriter.py # Basic auto-write script
+autowriter.py # Basic auto-write script
-├── advanced_autowriter.py # Advanced auto-write script
+advanced_autowriter.py # Advanced auto-write script
-├── Automovedormouse.py # Mouse movement script
+Automovedormouse.py # Mouse movement script
-├── requirements.txt # Python dependencies
-└── README.md # This documentation
+requirements.txt # Python dependencies that ypu need to install (dependencies: pyautogui, keyboard and pillow ) README.md # This document

-Dependencies
-pyautogui
-keyboard
-pillow

-📝 License
+License
 This project is open source

 Version: 1.0.0